“Where can I find certificate iv in training and assessment workbook answers”

 You can access and search for their course codes, qualification level, licensing requirements, job or career outcomes, and heaps of other information you can use for your workbook.

-For example, if an assignment asks you about the components of a unit, a specific unit code, or a training package in training and assessment, simply go to www.training.gov.au, type in the unit or training package name on the search bar and you’ll have access to the page with the answers you need for your training.
+For example, if an assignment asks you about the components of a unit, a specific unit code, or a training package in certificate iv in training and assessment, simply go to www.training.gov.au, type in the unit or training package name on the search bar and you’ll have access to the page with the answers you need for your training.

 The page is conveniently divided into sections which sometimes even lines up with what the workbook is asking for.